Fred Allen: Death

 While taking one of his regular late-night strolls on New York's West 57th Street on Saturday night, March 17, 1956, Allen suffered a heart attack and died at the age of 61.
 A popular myth repeated for many years, first published a The New York Times story appearing the day after Allen's death, was that Allen had died while walking his dog.
-However, biographer Robert Taylor later revealed that Allen had never owned a dog.
+That myth was false: Biographer Robert Taylor later revealed that Allen had never owned a dog.
 Allen died before he could complete the final chapter of his memoirs, and as a result the book was published as he had left it.
-He was a tireless letter writer, and his letters were edited by his wife into the publication of Fred Allen's Letters in 1965.
+He was a tireless letter writer, though he kept few copies of those he sent.
+In 1963 The New York Times announced that Allen's wife Portland Hoffa and newspaper columnist Joe McCarthy were gathering Allen's letters for publication.
+"Fred Allen's Letters," edited by McCarthy, was published by Doubleday in 1965.

 During the following night's regular Sunday broadcast of What's My Line? at 10:30 p.m., barely 24 hours following Allen's death, host John Daly preceded the program with a special message to the viewing audience.
-He stated that earlier in the day, the producers had considered replacing the regular game play with a special memorial episode, but Allen's wife Portland Hoffa stated that she preferred the show be conducted as it always had been, indicating that it was what Allen would have wanted.
+He stated that earlier in the day, the producers had considered replacing the regular game play with a special memorial episode, but Allen's wife stated that she preferred the show be conducted as it always had been, indicating that it was what Allen would have wanted.
 The program then proceeded as normal, but with a noticeably subdued tone.
 Steve Allen (no relation) took Allen's place on the panel.
 During the final 90 seconds of the program Steve Allen, Arlene Francis and Bennett Cerf all delivered brief but heartfelt tributes.
 A somber Dorothy Kilgallen thanked Steve Allen for helping them through a difficult time.
 A similar on-air farewell would be given on the program following the unexpected death of Kilgallen in November, 1965.

 Allen has two stars on the Hollywood Walk of Fame: a radio star at 6713 Hollywood Boulevard and a television star at 7001 Hollywood Boulevard.
 Allen was inducted into the National Radio Hall of Fame in 1988.
 A pedestrian passageway in the Boston Theater District called Allen's Alley also honors his memory.

 Hoffa married bandleader Joe Rines in 1959 and celebrated a second silver wedding anniversary well before her own death of natural causes in Los Angeles on Christmas Day, 1990.
 Allen and Hoffa are buried alongside each other in section 47 at Gate of Heaven Cemetery in Hawthorne, New York.
 Both Allen's real and stage names are engraved on the headstone.